lizard-electronics/ATtiny85_GreetingsCard/README.md

 # ATtiny85 Greetings Card
 Greetings card PCB based on an ATtiny85 MCU.

-The most recent version at "~/2_Software/ATtiny85_GreetingsCard_XmasEdition".
+The most recent PlatformIO project is at "~/2_Software/ATtiny85_GreetingsCard_XmasEdition".